Signs Of Life On Jupiter’s Moon Europa Could Be Lurking Right Under Its Surface

 In fact, these organic compounds — the simplest molecules that qualify as a potential biosignature and which represent the building blocks for proteins in living organisms — could be lying just one centimeter below the surface, the authors have discovered.

 The main problem with studying potential amino acids on Europa’s surface is that these organic compounds would be cooked by radiation, NASA explains.
-The moon is constantly being pummeled by high amounts or radiation coming from Jupiter, which would destroy or at least chemically alter any amino acids climbing their way toward the surface from the ocean beneath Europa’s icy crust.
+The moon is constantly being pummeled by high amounts of radiation coming from Jupiter, which would destroy or at least chemically alter any amino acids climbing their way toward the surface from the ocean beneath Europa’s icy crust.

 The good news is that the study has found a way to get around the issue.
 By mapping the radiation levels on Europa, the research pinpoints what regions are least affected and how deep under the moon’s surface it penetrates.